Maga-333/mochi/README.md

 - 💾 Logs details into structured reports

-- 🖥️ Shows categorized output with simple GUI or CLI
+- 🖥️ Shows categorized output with simple CLI

 🔧 How to Install